 - 2.92 Due to the increased demand and provision of holiday accommodation across the Plan area and the impact it is having on the housing market, the Joint Planning Policy Service has led on a piece of work relating to 'Managing the use of Housing as Holiday Homes'.
 The aim of the research paper was to consider possible options for managing the use of housing as holiday accommodation.
 This work was brought to the Welsh Government's attention and implored on them to consider and take forward some of the recommendations arising from the work.
 Following the presentation of the work, further work on the subject has been prepared on behalf of the Government, with a promise that the Government will give further consideration to an ambitious three pronged control mechanism that could be implemented in the future. - 2.93 The three-pronged approach will focus on the following: - 1.
 Support addressing affordability and availability of housing - 2.
 Regulatory framework and system looking at planning law and introducing a statutory registration scheme for holiday accommodation - 3.
-Fairer contribution using local and national tax systems to ensure that second home owners make a fair and effective contribution to the communities in which they buy. - 2.94 It will be necessary to ensure that any developments in this area are taken into account during the preparation of the Replacement Plan and that consideration is given to how any control mechanism which may be implemented or is intended to be implemented could influence the policies contained within the Replacement Plan.
+Fairer contribution using local and national tax systems to ensure that second home owners make a fair and effective contribution to the communities in which they buy. - 2.94 In autumn 2021 the Government consulted on possible changes to local taxes on second homes and self-catering accommodation.
+Further following this consultation, a consultation was launched which relates to amendments to the planning system in relation tp second homes and self-catering accommodation.
+It will be necessary to ensure that any developments in this area are considered during the preparation of the Replacement Plan and that consideration is given to how any control mechanism which may be implemented or is intended to be implemented could influence the policies contained within the Replacement Plan. - 2.94a Along with the possible changes in relation to the planning and local taxation system, the Government have confirmed that Dwyfor has been chosen as a pilot area.
+The first phase of the pilot will build on the practical support Welsh Government is already providing to address affordability and availability of housing and will be tailored to suit the needs of people in the area.
+More details regarding the pilot scheme is expected following the Budget, however in accordance with the Ministers wiches it is expected to look at shared equity schemes, rental solutions and empty homes.